Looking after your joints and back for a pain-free third trimester

 If you have SPD, there are a few ways you can help prevent further pain.
 To diagnose the condition, it’s likely you’ll be referred to a physiotherapist.
 A physiotherapist can recommend exercises to help relieve pain and improve pelvic joint position.
 They’ll also advise you on ways of making sure you don’t worsen the condition when carrying out everyday activities.

 The third trimester is often the most challenging, both physically and emotionally.
-But by doing simple, low-impact exercise and making sure you follow recommended safety advice, you will be able to alleviate a lot of the pain associated with this final stage.
+But by doing simple, low-impact exercise and making sure you follow any safety advice given to you by your healthcare team, you will be able to alleviate a lot of the pain associated with this final stage.

-The most important bit of advice to take away is this: if you become concerned that you’re experiencing too much pain, contact your doctor or midwife.
-Every pregnancy is different, and you seek advice based on your individual circumstances.
+Most importantly, remember that if you become concerned you’re experiencing too much pain, contact your doctor or midwife.
+Every pregnancy is different, and they’ll be able to provide you with guidance based on your individual circumstances.